Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/interest/compound-interest.md

 So, n = 2 years
 </div> <br>

-##### Q. What are the least number of years in which a sum of money will become 2 times itself at a rate of 10%?
+##### Q. What are the least number of years in which a sum of money will become 2 times itself at a compound rate of 10%?

 Explanation: Short Trick Method<br>
 <div class="Exp">